 The exhibition is based on Denise Murrell’s 2013 dissertation for Columbia University’s department of art history and archaeology, as is the forthcoming Posing Modernity catalog, to be co-published by Yale University Press.
-The exhibition has been developed through the generous support of the Ford Foundation.
+The exhibition has been developed through the generous support of the Ford Foundation and the Terra Foundation for American Art.
 It is organized by The Miriam and Ira D. Wallach Art Gallery, Columbia University in the City of New York, and the Etablissement public des musées d’Orsay et de l’Orangerie, Paris.

 For more information on Musée d'Orsay please visit: http://m.musee-orsay.fr/en/exhibitions/article/black-models-from-gericault-to-matisse-47692.html

 Learn more about Wallach Art Gallery exhibitions!
 Bring your group for a guided gallery conversation and discover multiple perspectives for understanding works on view in a setting that supports and encourages close looking, critical thinking and informal discussion between visitors.Schedule a visit with a group